AudioTore/EchOS/README.md

 Sadly It is unable to boot on real hardware and will need vmware or a virtual machine for this to work.

 The best way to install EchOS would be a virtual machine anyway since their is not a resson to install it on real hardware.

+Message of the day:
+[
+  Hello guys!
+I'm proud to announce that this project is actually coming togeather. we are working towards a fully function operating system.
+  It isn't going to be the next linux or windows however.
+We are adding a lot of features and more features are to come in later updates.
+  Please feel free to use the issuses tab to find any bugs.
+However also feel to suggest some features it makes the project better.
+  Anyways the 1.3 update is actually going pretty fast.
+Just gotta work on a couple things and I can release it by next month hopefully by day 1.
+]

 License: